danielathome19/AP-Computer-Science/Notes/Unit_09.md

 ### Abstract Classes and Methods
-In OOP, an **Abstract Class** is a class that contains one or more abstract methods and possible some concrete methods.
+In OOP, an **Abstract Class** is a class that contains one or more abstract methods and possibly some concrete methods.
 An **Abstract Method** is a method that has a declaration but does not have an implementation.
 This means that the method does not have a body – it just specifies the method's *signature*, including the name of the method, the return type, and the list of parameters.

 For example:
 ```java